I understand More information

 This magnificient 400m² villa is built on a 3000m² plot.
 It is composed of a large living room, a full equipped kitchen, 4 bedrooms in the main house, 2 bathrooms, 2 shower rooms.
 There is also a guest house with 2 bedrooms.
 The villa is located 5 minutes away from the beache and a swimming pool takes place on the garden.
 Alarm-AC.

 Liveonriviera.com does not warrant or accept any responsibility for the information provided or accuracy of the property descriptions.
 To view this property or request more details contact the real estate agency.
+To protect your payment, you should never transfer money upfront before you have signed agreement.

 The French Riviera or Côte d'Azur is France’s most popular fun-in-the-sun destination.
 From famous vineyards of Bandol to city of Menton, known as the lemon capital of the Riviera, this glittering stretch of Mediterranean coastline is traversed by three cliff routes — the Low Corniche that frames beaches and coastal villages in 33 km, Middle Corniche with exceptionally pretty sea views reaching Cap Ferrat and impressive villas of Cap d'Antibes, and High Corniches (constructed by Napoléon 1er) set between the cliffs rising up to 450 metres above the Principality of Monaco.